HappyTetrahedron/penguard/README.md

 for the penguin to contact the guardians when it is lost.

-The guardians should be able to find out whether any given penguin supports the Penguard Penguin protocol.
+The guardians should be able to find out whether any given penguin supports the Penguard Penguin Protocol.

 System components
 -----------------